Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: Results and discussions

-Next, in Figs. ~\ref{fig:4} and ~\ref{fig:5} , we investigate the indistinguishability $I$ and brightness $\beta$ as functions of $\Delta_{HV}$ for resonant and adiabatic excitation, respectively.
+Next, in Fig. ~\ref{fig:3}, we investigate the indistinguishability $I$ and brightness $\beta$ as functions of $\Delta_{HV}$ for resonant and adiabatic excitation.
 In both cases, $I$ and $\beta$ increase with increasing $\Delta_{HV}$.
 This behavior arises because, for larger $\Delta_{HV}$, the emission from state $|3\rangle$ is preferentially funneled into the V-polarized cavity mode, which is resonant with the $|1\rangle \leftrightarrow |3\rangle$ transition.
 At the same time, the probability of emission into the H-polarized cavity mode, mediated by the $|2\rangle \leftrightarrow |3\rangle$ and $|1\rangle \leftrightarrow |4\rangle$ transitions, is significantly suppressed.
 As a result, multiphoton emission events are reduced, leading to enhanced single-photon indistinguishability and brightness.
+The detuning $\Delta_{HV}$ between orthogonally polarized cavity modes can be adjusted by modifying the ellipticity of the micropillar cavity ~\cite{ref48}.